John Fowler (agricultural engineer): Retirement

 Fowler had worked so hard in developing his ideas that he had undermined his health.
 He was advised to take more rest and so he retired to Ackworth in Yorkshire, to recuperate.
 He was persuaded to take up hunting as a way of getting exercise and whilst out with the hunt he had a fall and sustained a compound fracture of his arm.
 Whilst recovering from this mishap, he developed tetanus and died on 4 December 1864, at his home in Ackworth.
 He died only months after his great triumph at the Newcastle ploughing trial, at age 38.

 His brothers Robert, William and Barnard had joined him in the business he had founded and they continued to run the firm after his death.
 Fowler's method of ploughing continued to be used until well into the twentieth century when the internal combustion engine allowed the development of light but powerful tractors that could draw a plough behind them.

-A monument to John Fowler's invention of the steam plough was placed on his father-in-law's Pierremont estate in 1856, but was moved in 1870 to South Park, Darlington.
+A monument to John Fowler's invention of the steam plough was placed on his father-in-law's Pierremont estate in Darlington in 1856, but was moved in 1870 to South Park, Darlington.
 The plinth may still be seen there, but the plough that it supported disappeared in 1970.